 Turn ads on or off on embedded videos

-If you've associated your YouTube and AdSense accounts and have allowed embedding videos, you'll automatically be opted into showing ads.
+If you've associated your YouTube and AdSense for YouTube accounts and have allowed embedding videos, you'll automatically be opted into showing ads.
 Note that embedded videos will honor the same ad enablement settings as videos on youtube.com.

 If you don't want to show ads on your embedded videos, there's no way to directly turn off ads on embedded videos only.
 You may turn off embedding altogether.